SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Supported_System_Data_Storage_Architectures/Resource_migration_to_elastic.md

 1. Connect to the DMS using the *SLNetClientTest* tool:

     1. In the *SLNetClientTest* tool, go to *Connection* > *Connect*.
-    1. In the *Connect* window, under *Authentication*, select *Explicit credentials* and specify the Administrator credentials.
+    1. In the *Connect* window, under *Authentication*, select *Explicit credentials* and specify the credentials of an administrator user.
     1. Click the *Connect* button.

 1. In the *Advanced* menu, select *Migration*.